NegassaB/trade-scraper/README.md

 # trade-scraper

-scraper that scraps https://v3.aggr.trade/ to get the latest information on crypto prices and dumps the scraped data as a json file.
+scraper that scraps <https://v3.aggr.trade/> to get the latest information on crypto prices and dumps the scraped data as a json file.

+## dependencies

+- beautifulsoup4
+- selenium
+- selenium web driver for chrome